Nicolas2912/BEE-TSP-Optimizer/README.md

 * Inspired by the natural foraging behavior of honeybees.
 * Thanks to the contributors of the Python packages used in this project.
-* And a special thanks to Linus Langenkamp for helping me with this little project!
+* And a special thanks to @linuslangenkamp for helping me with this little project!